kin14270476/higher-or-lower/documentation.md

 Explanation of the algorithms behind your program

 ##### Coding Standards
-Standard for the code you will be writting
 All vaibles must have appropriate names with capital letter for the first letter.
+Each varible must be initiated at the top of document along with importing a modula.
 After each if statement or loop has been initiated there will be an indetation to make the code easier to read and to work out if a section of code is in a loop.
 Each comment has been writen at the end of the line so that reader will know what the comment is in refernce.
 ### V. Research

 ### VI.
 Project Management